MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 To answer these questions, data must be collected, such as the `county` data set shown in Table \@ref(tab:countyDF).
 Examining \index{summary statistic}**summary statistics** could provide insights for each of the three questions about counties.
-Additionally, graphs can be used to visually exploring the data.
+Additionally, graphs can be used to visually explore the data.

 \index{scatterplot}**Scatterplots** are one type of graph used to study the relationship between two quantitative variables.
-Figure \@ref(fig:county-multi-unit-homeownership) displays the relationship between the variables `homeownership` and `multi_unit`, which is the percent of units in multi-unit structures (e.g. apartments, condos).
+Figure \@ref(fig:county-multi-unit-homeownership) displays the relationship between the variables `homeownership` and `multi_unit`, which is the percent of units in multi-unit structures (e.g., apartments, condos).
-Each point on the plot represents a single county.
+Each point on the plot represents a single county (a single observational unit).
 For instance, the highlighted dot corresponds to County 413 in the `county` data set: Chattahoochee County, Georgia, which has 39.4\% of units in multi-unit structures and a homeownership rate of 31.3\%.
 The scatterplot suggests a relationship between the two variables: counties with a higher rate of multi-units tend to have lower homeownership rates.
 We might brainstorm as to why this relationship exists and investigate each idea to determine which are the most reasonable explanations.